Amelia Island

 Advertising

 This 1,100-acre state park splays out anchor-shaped into the waters of Tampa Bay.
-Those spindly undeveloped islands remained in Florida before Europeans arrived, and the beaches regularly rank not only among Florida’s best, but also the finest in the world.
-That's why this park gets more visitors than any other in the Sunshine State.
-This isn’t a beach for everyone—you won’t find a luxury hotel or souvenir shop until back on the mainland—but for those who want bike paths and dog beaches and hours of shelling, there’s simply no better stretch of sand.
+Those spindly undeveloped islands remained in Florida before Europeans arrived, and the beaches regularly rank among Florida’s best and the finest in the world.
+This park gets more visitors than any other in the Sunshine State.
+This isn’t a beach for everyone—you won’t find a luxury hotel or souvenir shop until back on the mainland—but for those who want bike paths, dog-friendly beaches, and hours of shelling, there’s simply no better stretch of sand.

 Advertising